-- 44. The three-year ICSP for 2018-2020 will allow sufficient time for the transition to a country strategic plan (CSP) based on a national zero hunger strategic review, PRSP II, the United Nations development assistance framework and other sector assessments.
-Implementation of the CSP is expected to start in January 2021. - 45.
+- 43. The three-year ICSP for 2018-2020 will allow sufficient time for the transition to a country strategic plan (CSP) based on a national zero hunger strategic review, PRSP II, the UNDAF and other sector assessments.
+Implementation of the CSP is expected to start in January 2021. - 44.
 The ICSP is centred on five strategic outcomes focusing mainly on SDGs 2 and 17, but activities will also contribute to SDG 4 on quality education, SDG 5 on gender equality and SDG 13 on climate action.
 The ICSP operationalizes WFP's Strategic Plan (2017-2021), contributing specifically to Strategic Results 1, 2, 3 and 8.